quicwg/base-drafts/draft-ietf-quic-transport.md

 the new path to initial values (see Appendices A.3 and B.3 in {{QUIC-RECOVERY}}) unless the only change is the other endpoint's port number.
-Because port-only changes are commonly the result of NAT rebinding or other middlebox activity, an endpoint MAY instead retain its congestion control state and round-trip estimate in those cases instead of reverting to initial values.
+Because port-only changes are commonly the result of NAT rebinding or other middlebox activity, the endpoint MAY instead retain its congestion control state and round-trip estimate in those cases instead of reverting to initial values.
 In cases where congestion control state retained from an old path is used on a new path with substantially different